miller-js/GhostPing/README.md

 Opens an operator console with commands:

   list – Show active agents
   task <agent_id> <command> – Queue a command for an agent results <agent_id> – View collected results from an agent exit – Stop the server

 Start the Client Agent:
   sudo python3 client_agent.py

 Beacons to the C2 server automatically.
 Executes queued commands and returns results.

 Example Workflow:
-Launch the server.
+-Launch the server.
-Launch one or more agents on separate lab VMs.
+-Launch one or more agents on separate lab VMs.
-Use list to see active agents.
+-Use list to see active agents.

-Queue a command:
+-Queue a command (with example agent id):

   task a1b2 whoami

-Retrieve results:
+-Retrieve results (with example agent id):

   results a1b2

 Note: This project is designed for lab and educational purposes only.
 Running it in production networks may violate policies and laws.

-## Authors and Acknowledgments
+## Authors

-Author: Miller J. Swank
+Author: Miller Swank
+Contact: millerswank@gmail.com
+LinkedIn: linkedin.com/in/miller-swank
+GitHub: github.com/miller-js